Huntington's Disease Causes, Symptoms, and Treatment

 Huntington's disease (HD) is an autosomal-dominant, progressive neurodegenerative disorder with a distinct phenotype, including chorea and dystonia, inco-ordination, cognitive decline and behavioural difficulties.
-It is associated with cell loss within the basal ganglia and cortex.
+Huntington's disease is associated with cell loss within the basal ganglia and cortex.
 Huntington's disease was first described by George Huntington in 1872.
-The disease is associated with increases in the length of a cysteine-adenosine-guanine (CAG) triplet repeat present in a gene called 'huntingtin' (HTT) located on chromosome 4p16.3.
-There are many symptomatic treatments but no therapies that alter disease progression.
+Huntington's disease is associated with increases in the length of a cysteine-adenosine-guanine (CAG) triplet repeat present in a gene called 'huntingtin' (HTT) located on chromosome 4p16.3.
+There are many symptomatic Huntington's diseasetreatments but no as yet, there are no therapies that alter disease progression.

-- The mean age at onset of symptoms is 30-50 years.
+- The mean age at onset of Huntington's disease symptoms is 30-50 years.

 - Early signs may be personality change, self-neglect, apathy with clumsiness, fidgeting with fleeting facial grimaces.